Four easy steps to help you find the best builder

 -

-Building designers and draftspersons tend to use a small group of builders over and over again, and for good reason.
-If you're having plans drawn for a CDC (Complying Development Certificate) or DA (Development Approval) ask your designer whom they recommend to build your project.
-They will only recommend builders they trust because designers like to ensure a good relationship with their client is retained on their current job and future jobs.
+Building designers and draftspersons often work with trusted builders repeatedly.
+If you’re having plans drawn for a CDC (Complying Development Certificate) or DA (Development Approval), ask your designer for recommendations.
+Designers will suggest builders they trust to maintain a strong client relationship.

 The bigger the house, the lower the /m2 rate.